enghwa/MultiRegion-Serverless-Workshop/2_UI/README.md

 You can go ahead and deploy this template in the primary region (Ireland) using the `aws cloudformation deploy` CLI command as before.

+For the Ireland region, execute this command to enter the correct subdirectory:

+    cd /home/ec2-user/environment/MultiRegion-Serverless-Workshop/2_UI/cfn

-For the Ireland region, the full command will look like:
+The full command will look like:

     aws cloudformation deploy \
     --region eu-west-1 \